| Day 1 | |

 February 9, 2026 13:15-14:00

-Myriam OuraouMyriam Ouraou (Thales Digital Factory)
+Myriam OuraouMyriam Ouraou (Thales Digital Factory, FR)

 Zero-day vulnerabilities have become a critical risk to all sectors, both for operational teams and decision-makers.
 However, their continued presence contrasts with the paucity of available knowledge: there is no consolidated overview, metrics or models to understand their scale.
 Organisations therefore lack metrics for understanding how zero-days evolve, which limits their ability to anticipate, detect and analyse risk.
 In the absence of a structural vision, they still rely on traditional vulnerability management based on CVE identifiers, CVSS scores or the existence of a patch, which are useful indicators but insufficient to grasp the interdependencies and ecosystem dynamics that really shape the behaviour of zero-days.
 Analysis therefore remains confined to isolated vulnerabilities, without understanding the structures that connect them or the mechanisms that promote their emergence, grouping or propagation.